driesheylen123/Multi_omics_exploration/README.md

-D3 visualization for optimal network analyses. interactive matrix view for multi-omics data,  clustering applied within each data layer.
+D3 visualization for optimal network analyses.
+An interactive matrix view for multi-omics data, for which clustering will applied within each data layer.
 Aims to:

 -create an explorative view that will serve as a basis to identify potential disease-related medical parameters.